 Are you dating or talking online to someone who says they are a military member?
 Have they asked you for funds or documents?
-You might be looking for true love, but chances are good that you are the victim of one of thousands of military romance scams conducted every day.
+You might be looking for true love, but chances are good that you are the victim of one of thousands of military scams conducted every day.

 U.S. military officials have warned those involved in online dating to proceed with caution when corresponding with someone claiming to be a U.S. military member serving in Syria, Afghanistan or elsewhere.